GerHobbelt/pylene/doc/source/core/algorithm/copy.rst

             vout = vin;

     The source and destination images should not alias.
+    This function has a parallel implementation, see following section for an example.

     :param src: The source image
     :param dst: The destination image